MJKWoolnough/jslib/README.md

 # JSLib

-JSLib is a collection of lightweight JavaScript/Typescript modules.
+JSLib is a collection of lightweight JavaScript/Typescript modules and scripts for web development.

 # Modules